 See how Fragments.ai automates competitive intelligence (ci) for your team - no more hours hunting through spreadsheets.

 Request DemoCompetitive Intelligence (CI) is the systematic and ethical process of collecting, analyzing, and transforming market signals into strategic intelligence that guides decision-making and competitive positioning.
-Unlike ad-hoc competitive research or passive market monitoring, competitive intelligence operates through structured intelligence cycles that convert scattered competitive information into actionable strategic insights that create and sustain competitive advantages.
+Unlike ad-hoc competitor analysis or passive competitive monitoring, competitive intelligence operates through structured intelligence cycles that convert scattered competitive information into actionable strategic insights that create and sustain competitive advantages.

 Competitive intelligence operates through four strategic intelligence dimensions that create sustainable competitive advantage: